Skip to content

 Surf the Waves of Bathsheba Beach

-Bathsheba Beach sits on the island’s east coast and is one of the prominent beaches in Barbados.
-The Soup Bowl is the highlight of this beach as it’s a paradise for surfers.
-It’s where international surfing competitions take place.
-The high waves made it a perfect spot for intensive surfing sessions, yet it’s a perfect place for swimming at all.
+Bathsheba Beach is one of the prominent beaches in Barbados.
+The Soup Bowl is the highlight of this beach, as it’s a paradise for surfers and where international surfing competitions take place.
+The high waves make it a perfect spot for intensive surfing sessions, yet it’s also ideal for swimming.

 If surfing isn’t your thing, you can still enjoy the picturesque views.
 Capture some scenic landscapes and enjoy the breeze of fresh air while watching the surfers enthusiastically do their thing.